agregory999/oci-python-code/README.md

 # OCI Python Code

-A collection of python scripts that I have built, to do things using the API.
-These are not OCI functions, but could be.
-If so, these can go into a functions subdirectory.
+A collection of python scripts that I have built, to do things using the OCI APIs.

 ## General Notes
 In order to utilize the OCI API, you must initialize using PIP: